 --account, which specifies the project the job will run in.
 Required by all jobs.

---walltime, which specifies how long a job should be allowed to run.
+--time, which specifies how long a job should be allowed to run.
 If it has not finished within that time, it will be cancelled.
-Required by all jobs except optimist jobs, where it is forbidden.

 The other parameters will be described in the sub pages for each cluster.